Dan Lawson: Running career

 In 2015, he placed first in the Grand Union Canal Race, beating the previous course record by over three hours.
 He also placed first and set new course records in the Roseland August trail Black RAT (32 miles); the Ridgeway Challenge Ultra trail, 85 miles; and the Run the Rann 161 km ultra trail, India.
 Lawson placed second in the Spartathlon, making him the second fastest British runner in the race’s history.
 He placed 24th in the 2015 IAU 24 Hour World Championship, Turin, receiving a gold team medal as part of Team GB & NI.

 Lawson won the IAU 24 Hour European Championships in 2016 with a distance of 261.843 km.

 He holds the record for longest distance run during a 24-hour Ultramarathon in India, and the record for distance run on a treadmill in 7 days, having run 521 miles.

-In August 2020, Lawson completed the distance from Land's End to John o' Groats in 9 days, 21 hours, 14 minutes and 2 seconds, setting the fastest time with robust supporting evidence, only 19 hours longer than the official world record set by Andrew Rivett in 2001.
+In August 2020, Lawson completed the journey from Land's End to John o' Groats in 9 days, 21 hours, 14 minutes and 2 seconds, setting the fastest known time in the 'GPS era', a time bettered only by the Guinness world record set by Andrew Rivett in 2001.